Rocky Wood

-Reference works on Stephen King
+Works about Stephen King

 In the Stephen King and horror communities, Wood was regarded as a leading expert on Stephen King's work.
 He is the co-author of The Complete Guide to the Works of Stephen King (Kanrock Partners, 2003, 2004); Stephen King: Uncollected, Unpublished (Cemetery Dance Publications, 2006); The Stephen King Collector's Guide (Kanrock Partners, 2007); Stephen King: The Non-Fiction (Cemetery Dance Publications, 2009) and the author of Stephen King: A Literary Companion (McFarland, 2011).
 In 2012 the Overlook Connection Press issued a fourth edition of Stephen King: Uncollected, Unpublished, extensively revised and with direct input from Stephen King, resolving many previous mysteries.

 Wood assisted King with research for Doctor Sleep, the sequel to The Shining.
 King said in the Author's Note to Doctor Sleep: "Rocky Wood was my go-to guy for all things Shining, providing me with names and dates I had either forgotten or plain got wrong.
 He also provided reams of info on every recreational vehicle and camper under the sun (the coolest was Rose's EarthCruiser).
 The Rock knows my work better than I do myself.
 Look him up on the web sometime.
 He's got it going on."

 Wood had also written many articles on King that have appeared in such magazines as Cemetery Dance, Dark Discoveries, and Lighthouse.

-In 2002, he traveled to Orono, Maine and spent three weeks researching the Stephen King Archives at the Special Collections Unit of the Raymond H. Fogler Library at the University of Maine.
+In 2002, he travelled to Orono, Maine and spent three weeks researching the Stephen King Archives at the Special Collections Unit of the Raymond H. Fogler Library at the University of Maine.
 Wood had undertaken five research trips to Maine in the course of his research on King's work.